scardrail/foundry-vtt-mcp-sra2/README.md

 2. Select install module in the Foundry Add-ons menu
 2. At the bottom of the window, add the Manifest URL as: https://github.com/adambdooley/foundry-vtt-mcp/blob/master/packages/foundry-module/module.json and click install
 3. Enable "Foundry MCP Bridge" in Module Management
+   - **Do not change the module ID or folder name.** The MCP backend and the Claude integration both expect the module to live in a directory called `foundry-mcp-bridge`.
+Renaming the ID in `module.json` breaks socket routing and stops Claude from seeing the backend.

 #### Install the MCP Server
 ```bash